leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 **Problem 4: Staged Trust Protocols**

-How do we formalize the "toddler → teen → adult" progression?
+How do we formalize graduated autonomy under constraint?

-- What metrics indicate readiness for autonomy expansion?
+- What metrics indicate readiness for expanded write privileges?
-- How do we detect preference drift before it becomes dangerous?
+- How do we detect preference drift before it becomes governance-relevant?
-- What's the reversion protocol when trust is violated?
+- What is the reversion protocol when supervisory thresholds are exceeded?

 **Problem 5: Non-Phenomenal Agency Detection**